mvSapphire/PowerPipe/README.md

 Then start you application and navigate to `/powerpipe` endpoint.

-And workflow from the sample above parsed to this beautiful diagram. 🤩
+And workflow from the sample above parsed to this beautiful diagram. 🌟

 <img src="https://github.com/mvSapphire/PowerPipe/blob/master/assets/readme-diagram-sample.png?raw=true" alt="drawing" width="800"/>

+> Note!
+This is the very first version of workflow visualization!
+Looking forward to your feedback 🤗

+> Known issues:
+> - OnError parsing could lead to missing steps on the diagram

 ## 🛠️ Getting started